 So far, Detroit is the only school district in Michigan that has officially joined the pilot program.
 Other districts have until the middle of September to make their decisions.
 Marla Moss, assistant director of child nutrition programs for the Michigan Department of Education, told Detroit News, “We know Detroit is in and we’ll know from more schools by the middle of September.
 We think this is a good thing.
 We’re excited about it.
 It will be good for the kids.”

 The free-for-all program option is scheduled to be phased in gradually over the next few years.
 The USDA plans to add four more states in 2012 and an additional four states the following year.
-By 2014, the program will be open to all eligible school districts across the country, ensuring kids who desperately need nutrition to learn will be able to receive at least a portion of their daily requirement at school.
+By 2014, the program will be open to all eligible school districts across the country, ensuring kids who desperately need nutrition to learn will be able to receive at least a portion of their daily requirements at school.